lupinjia/rl_gym_examples/README.md

 ## Features

-- Document for each algorithm: Every folder has a README.md file to explain the algorithm
+- Document for each algorithm: Every folder has a README.md file to introduce the algorithm
-- Examples in openai gymnasium environment
+- Examples in OpenAI Gymnasium environments
 - Detailed comments

 ## Dependencies